andersonmolter1/LTG-RC-Car/README.md

 To connect on the other device, go to the Wi-Fi settings on that device, find your network name, select it, enter the password, and then connect.

-### Using the Image
-A Rasbian image has been provided which already contains the software and services needed to run the car.

 ### Installing the Software Manually
-For instructions on how to connect the raspberry pi to your network and install Raspbian Buster, follow these instructions, Setup Raspberry PI Now that you have installed raspbian and have connected to the Raspberry Pi through your ssh client, you need to run two commands before we start our installation scripts.
+If you would like to install and setup the software manually, you may use the scripts within this repo for manual installation.
+For instructions on how to connect the raspberry pi to your network and install Stock Raspbian Buster, follow these instructions, [Setup Raspberry PI](https://desertbot.io/blog/headless-pi-zero-w-wifi-setup-windows) Now that you have installed raspbian and have connected to the Raspberry Pi through your ssh client, you need to run two commands before we start our installation scripts.
 ```
 sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get install git -y
 ```